-There are several ways to access the utilization management (UM) criteria sets, national guidelines and medical coverage policies:
+There are several ways to access the utilization management (UM) criteria sets, national guidelines, and medical coverage policies:

-- UM approved criteria set, and medical coverage policies can be accessed by UM staff and Kaiser Permanente physicians through Kaiser Permanente HealthConnect and the Clinical Library. - Contracted network and community physicians and providers can access Kaiser Permanente HealthConnect and Clinical Library through their Online Affiliate access at https://cl.kp.org/mas/home.html. - Hard copies of the criteria or Medical Coverage Policy or rule or protocol are available free of charge, please contact the Utilization Management Operations Center (UMOC) at 800-810-4766 (follow the prompts).
-Behavioral Health (BH) inquiries may be called to 301-552-1212. - The above number may also be used to reach a UM physician to discuss UM medical coverage policies related to medical necessity decisions. - Emerging technology and regionally based medical technology assessment reports are communicated internally through the Kaiser Permanente Mid-Atlantic States (KPMAS) Provider Network Newsletter, Kaiser Permanente HealthConnect messaging and through regional emails.
-Current standings on new technologies related to medical necessity decisions can be discussed with a UM physician at the Utilization Management Operations Center at 800-810-4766. - Updates to medical coverage policies, UM criteria and new technology reports are featured in "Network News," our quarterly participating network provider newsletter.
+- UM approved criteria set, and medical coverage policies can be accessed by UM staff and Kaiser Permanente physicians through Kaiser Permanente HealthConnect and the Clinical Library. - Contracted network and community physicians and providers can access Kaiser Permanente HealthConnect and Clinical Library through their Online Affiliate access at https://cl.kp.org/mas/home.html. - Hard copies of the criteria or Medical Coverage Policy or rule or protocol are available free of charge/ Please contact the Utilization Management Operations Center (UMOC) at 800-810-4766 (follow the prompts).
+Behavioral Health (BH) inquiries may be directed to 301-552-1212. - The above number may also be used to reach a UM physician to discuss UM medical coverage policies related to medical necessity decisions. - Emerging technology and regionally based medical technology assessment reports are communicated internally through the Kaiser Permanente Mid-Atlantic States (KPMAS) Provider Network Newsletter, Kaiser Permanente HealthConnect messaging, and through regional emails.
+Current standings on new technologies related to medical necessity decisions can be discussed with a UM physician at the Utilization Management Operations Center at 800-810-4766. - Updates to medical coverage policies, UM criteria, and new technology reports are featured in "Network News," our quarterly participating network provider newsletter.
 You can also access current and past editions of "Network News" on our provider website by visiting online at Provider Information | Community Provider Portal | Kaiser Permanente.

-2022 Utilization Management Approved Criteria Sets and Guidelines
+2023 Utilization Management Approved Criteria Sets and Guidelines

-Measurable and objective decision-making criteria ensure that decisions are fair, impartial and consistent.
-Kaiser Permanente utilizes and adopts nationally developed medical policies, commercially recognized criteria sets, and regionally developed Medical Coverage Policies (MCP).
-Additionally, evidence-based clinical criteria supported by current peer reviewed literature are evaluated by specialty service chiefs and subject matter experts certified in their specific field of medical practice in the guideline development and renewal process.
+Measurable, objective and evidence-based decision-making criteria ensure that decisions are fair, impartial and consistent.
+Kaiser Permanente utilizes and adopts nationally recognized UM criteria sets, regionally developed Medical Coverage Policies (MCP) and nationally developed Kaiser Permanente Transplant Referral Guidelines.
+Additionally, the clinical criteria is supported by current peer-reviewed literature and evaluated by specialty service chiefs and subject matter experts who are certified in their specific field of medical practice in the guideline development and renewal process.